nolankucd/Xfoil-for-Mac/README.md

 If you get an error:
-clang: error: invalid version number in '-mmacosx-version-min=11.5' You need to reinstall the Xcode Command Line Tools, see guide below.
+clang: error: invalid version number in '-mmacosx-version-min=11.5' You need to reinstall the Xcode Command Line Tools, see guide at the end of this file.

 $ cd ../../plotlib